 On August 22nd 1485, Thomas Pilkington fought in the last battle of the War of the Roses, at Bosworth Field.
 He had been summoned to the side of King Richard III against Henry Tudor.
 Another Thomas, Lord Stanley and his brother Sir William Stanley held their own troops back during the battle, seeing which side would have the upper hand.
 At a crucial point William Stanley committed for Henry Tudor, and his men were part of the direct attack on King Richard.
 Richard was killed and Henry Tudor became King, founding the long lasting Tudor dynasty.

 Thomas Pilkington survived the battle, but his support for Richard led Henry Tudor to strip him of his lands, and to give the order for Bury Castle to be ‘razed to the ground’.
 Henry Tudor, now on the throne as King Henry VII, rewarded the Stanleys and gave Thomas Lord Stanley the Pilkington family estates and made him the Earl of Derby.
-The newly created Earl rebuilt his ancestral home at Lathom near Ormskirk and was granted a licence to fortify his manor house Greenhalgh Castle, near Garstang.
+The newly created Earl rebuilt his ancestral home at Lathom near Ormskirk and was granted a licence to fortify a manor house which became Greenhalgh Castle, near Garstang.
 He did not however, do similar with Bury Castle.
 Whether it was deliberately slighted as the king had ordered, or just allowed to decay is not clear.
 Fifty years later a visiting historian, John Leland, described the castle as a ruin.

 The stone for the walls of the tower house and moat wall would have been of high quality and so would be robbed away to be reused in other buildings.
 The moat would have soon silted up and archaeological finds show that it was used as a rubbish dump.

-In 1865 workmen were digging in the castle croft area of Bury to lay a new sewer.
+In 1865 workmen were digging in the Castlecroft area of Bury to lay a new sewer.
 Their trenches revealed the buried walls of the castle.
 Charles Hardwick, a local Victorian historian, drew a plan which gives us the dimensions of Bury Castle and its moat wall.
 The Castle Armoury was built over the remains three years later for the 8th Lancashire Rifle Volunteers, and its siting and crenellations are clearly in tribute to the original castle.

-In 1973 to 1977 Bury Archaelogical Group excavated part of the site, and a second excavation took place in 1999.
+In the years of 1973 to 1977 Bury Archaelogical Group excavated part of the site, and a second excavation took place in 1999.
 Finds from the digs are currently on display in Bury Museum (as of March 2015 in the display panel on the basement floor, opposite the lift).
-The artefacts give us a window into the late medieval and Tudor period.
-Discoveries include a medieval stone ball missile (a Petard ball), which would have been fired from a small cannon-like gun.
+The artefacts give us a window into the late Medieval and Tudor period.
+Discoveries include a Medieval stone ball missile (a Petard ball), which would have been fired from a small cannon-like gun.
 This dates from the time when the castle was occupied by the Pilkington family.
-Other finds include: shards of medieval glass- some from stained glass windows, others from wine bottles and drinking vessels; pottery fragments from mugs and tankards, some of which still shows the decorative colourful glaze; rare items such as a wooden carder (to break up wool fibres) give evidence of Bury’s wool industry; and a leather arrow spacer for the top of a quiver- presumably to keep the archer’s arrows apart.
+Other finds include: shards of Medieval glass- some from stained glass windows, others from wine bottles and drinking vessels; pottery fragments from mugs and tankards, some of which still shows the decorative colourful glaze; rare items such as a wooden carder (to break up wool fibres) give evidence of Bury’s wool industry; and a leather arrow spacer for the top of a quiver- presumably to keep the archer’s arrows apart.
 Shoes from the 1600s were found in the moat, the wet clay preserving the leather that would have normally perished.
 These were either thrown in the moat as rubbish, or may have come from a nearby cobblers workshop.
 To see a couple of examples of the actual shoes on the Greater Manchester Museum Group website click here.

 Today on view at the site is part of the moat and and the southern defensive moat wall.
 Sandstone blocks make up the face of the wall, and nine of the original buttresses are added to strengthen it.
 A modern grass ditch has been put in place to give an idea of the depth of the moat.
 The original moat of Bury Castle would have been wider than the one we see today, about 14 metres wide on the south side (the side that is exposed), and 10 metres on the other sides.